-Up to now, the PC-based package has been used and tested extensively for two academic terms by both regular engineering students at the mechanical engineering and senior engineers department technicians attending continuing education training at the department.
+Up to now, the PC-based package has been used and tested extensively for two academic terms by both regular engineering students at the mechanical engineering department and senior engineers and technicians attending continuing education training at the department.
 The web-based package is still under construction and initial offline use has been tried recently.
 In both approaches, the number of students and trainees enrolled was about 120.
 The package was evaluated as a learning tool and the following conclusions emerged:

-- The majority of the students agree that the computer-based package helped them understand the concepts of quality control; - Students and trainees think that computerbased tools are an essential part of engineering problem solving procedures; - The experience show that that students tend to be traditional and will not use interactive computer-based tools without specific assignments.
+- 1. The majority of the students agree that the computer-based package helped them understand the concepts of quality control; - 2.
+Students and trainees think that computer-based tools are an essential part of engineering problem solving procedures; - 3.
+The experience show that that students tend to be traditional and will not use interactive computer-based tools without specific assignments.

-In the view of these conclusions modifications of the demonstrations is still undergoing to achieve the goal of promoting active use of the proposed package as an effective learning tool for engineering students at technical colleges and universities and for distance learning.
+In the view of these conclusions modifications of the demonstrations is still undergoing to achieve the goal of promoting active use of the proposed package as an effective learning tool for engineering students at a university level and for distance learning.